Maciej001/BEWD/git.md

 **First time setup**

 - `/etc/gitconfig` - values for every user on the system
 - `/.gitconfig` - specific to the user. you can make git read and write to the file by passing --global variable.
-C:\User\Malgorzata Syta
 - `.git/config` - file within your repository.

 ```